 Center for Statistics and Machine Learning - SML 201 AI

-The Center for Statistics and Machine Learning at Princeton University has openings for AIs to teach precepts for SML 201 during the Spring 2019.
-This course covers approaches and techniques for obtaining, organizing, exploring, and analyzing data, as well as for creating data products.
-The material covered also includes random variables, sampling, probability distributions, parameter estimation, hypothesis testing, and linear regression.
+The Center for Statistics and Machine Learning at Princeton University has openings for AIs to teach precepts for SML 201: Introduction to Data Science during the Fall 2022 semester.
+The course covers approaches and techniques for obtaining, organizing, exploring, and analyzing data.
+The material covered also includes predictive modeling, R programming for data science, and the basics of statistical inference (random variables, sampling, probability distributions, parameter estimation, hypothesis testing, and linear regression.)

-Interested candidates should contact Michael Guerzhoy with a resume/CV, preferably before Jan.
-1. Applications are accepted until all positions are filled.
+Interested candidates should contact Daisy Huang with a resume/CV and their undergraduate and graduate transcripts as soon as possible.
+Please copy Susan Johansen on the email.
+Applications are accepted until all positions are filled.